-How much of IQ is genetic?Early twin studies of adult individuals have found a heritability of IQ between 57% and 73%, with some recent studies showing heritability for IQ as high as 80%.
+Early twin studies of adult individuals have found a heritability of IQ between 57% and 73%, with some recent studies showing heritability for IQ as high as 80%.
 IQ goes from being weakly correlated with genetics for children, to being strongly correlated with genetics for late teens and adults.

-Is intelligence a genetic trait?Like most aspects of human behavior and cognition, intelligence is a complex trait that is influenced by both genetic and environmental factors.
+Like most aspects of human behavior and cognition, intelligence is a complex trait that is influenced by both genetic and environmental factors.

-Can a child have a higher IQ than parents?But genetics can explain the wide range of possible IQs too because so many different genes are involved in developing and running a brain.
+But genetics can explain the wide range of possible IQs too because so many different genes are involved in developing and running a brain.
 It is possible, for example, to inherit all the higher IQ genes from each parent and leave the lower IQ ones behind.
 Now the child will be brighter than the parent.

-What causes high IQ?Scientists don't know exactly what causes someone to be a genius.
+Scientists don't know exactly what causes someone to be a genius.
 There is probably a genetic component to your level of intelligence.
 Certain types of genes influence how much intellectual power you have.
 Your child's genetic influences affect their motivation, confidence, and other traits.